-As Little League on the North Shore has more than 4 times the enrolment than North Shore Baseball Association (Over approx 2000 players compared to approx 500) all of our regular season games will take place on the North Shore.
-BC Minor can not guarantee this and while they intend to keep travel to a minimum for the younger ages, their limited enrolment will mean that travel to games should be considered and will definitely be an issue to consider with older age groups.
-Teams will be required to play regular season games against other BC Minor Associations within the lower mainland (closet BC Minor associates are Vancouver, Burnaby, Coquitlam and Chilliwack).
+All of Little League regular season games will take place on the North Shore.
+BC Minor can not guarantee this and while they intend to keep travel to a minimum for the younger ages, their limited enrolment will mean that travel to games will definitely be an issue to consider with older age groups.
+Teams will be required to play regular season games against other BC Minor Associations within the lower mainland (closest BC Minor associates are Vancouver, Burnaby, Coquitlam and Chilliwack).

 BC Minor promotes that they have better development and coaches than Little League as they have paid coaches.
 The fact that they have paid coaches is correct but only at the age 11 and older and only for the AAA team (of which there will likely be one team per age group) and possibly for the AA team (which might be two per age group).
 Parents pay extra for these paid coaches.
 Highlands Little League coaches are volunteers and parents as is a tradition for all coaches for every one of the thousands of Little League teams throughout Canada and the US.